-Fareham College is committed to providing the means by which non-traditional learners can experience and succeed in higher education.
-Fair access to higher education is a strategic priority for the UK government to improve the 'life chances and opportunity for all, and enhance the competitiveness and productivity of the economy'.
-Graduates are financially better off and are likely to be employed, thus widening participation aims to remove barriers to HE, gives students more choice, improves the quality of teaching, produces employable graduates and offers higher education that is value for money.
+Fareham College is committed to providing the means by which non-traditional learners can experience and succeed in higher education (HE).
+Fair access to higher education is a strategic priority for the UK government to improve the 'life chances and opportunity for all and enhance the competitiveness and productivity of the economy'.
+It is vital that impartial Initial advice and guidance (IAG) is offered to all learners around opportunities for HE routes, Thus, widening participation aims to remove barriers to HE, give students more choice, improve the quality of teaching, produce employable graduates, and offer higher education that is value for money.

 The College is located in an HE 'cold spot' where HE participation rates are low overall.
-Local provision of higher education is vocational, accessible, responsive and employer-focused, and provides HE opportunities for those who may otherwise not have access to HE.
+However, our local provision promotes an internal progression opportunity for our learners, is accessible, responsive and employer-focused, providing opportunities for those who may otherwise not have access to HE.

-Fareham College employs a range of initiatives to enhance participation rates in higher education:
+Fareham College employs a range of initiatives to enhance participation rates in HE:

 Public information - the College publishes detailed pre-course information about content, costs, awards and the complaints-handling process to help students make the right choice and informs them of any changes made since application.
 This supports continuation, success and a good student experience.

-Information, Advice and Guidance - highlights the benefits of entering higher education and offers detailed information and guidance to prospective applicants to avoid wrong course choice, clarifies student expectations and supports the student from pre-entry to successful completion and transition into work or education.
+Information, Advice and Guidance - highlights the benefits of entering HE and offers detailed information and guidance to prospective applicants to avoid wrong course choices, clarifies student expectations and supports the student from pre-entry to successful completion and transition into work or education.

-Funding - the College accesses all available funding to support access to HE and successful outcomes for WP students eg the disabled, BME groups, young white males, service families and those with mental health problems, who require additional investment to remove barriers to transition, continuation and progression.
+Funding - the College accesses all available funding to support access to HE and successful outcomes for WP students, e.g. the disabled, ethnic minorities, service families and those who require support with mental health, who require additional investment to remove barriers to transition, continuation and progression.

-Transition - encourages progression into the College's HE courses from Level 3 making use of mature students, ambassadors and alumni, in the workplace and the community and through collaborative outreach networks, such as NCOP and the local enterprise partnership (LEP).
+Transition - encourages progression into the College's HE courses from Level 3, using mature students, ambassadors and alumni, in the workplace and the community, through collaborative outreach networks, such as NCOP and the local enterprise partnership (LEP).

-Student surveys - participation in the National Union of Students' (NSS) and Destination of Leavers from Higher Education (DHLE) surveys publicly demonstrates the College's performance on student satisfaction, retention and graduate employment to prospective applicants.
+Student surveys - participation in the National Union of Students' (NSS) and Graduate Outcomes surveys publicly demonstrates the College's performance on student satisfaction, retention and graduate employment to prospective applicants.

-Curriculum - aimed at inclusion, the curriculum is responsive and offers flexible study options and delivery models at sub degree level ie short cycle courses rather than the traditional three year degree and a variety of vocational, professional and technical programmes and apprenticeships in response to local community and employers' needs to maximise opportunities for progression into employment.

-Teaching and Learning - high quality, stimulating pedagogy, assessment and feedback foster an inclusive learning environment and elicit the best performance from students unfamiliar with the expectations of higher education; a programme of interventions and learning support underpin student retention, helps students to overcome barriers and provides insight into the issues HE students are experiencing; emphasis is placed on workplace skills, making sure that Fareham College graduates master an academic subject and leave equipped with the employable skills and attributes to take their place in the world of work.
+Curriculum - aimed at inclusion, the curriculum is responsive and offers flexible study options and delivery models at sub-degree level, i.e. short-cycle courses rather than the traditional three-year degree and a variety of vocational, professional and technical programmes and apprenticeships in response to local community and employers' needs maximising opportunities for progression into employment.
+Teaching and Learning - high quality, stimulating pedagogy, assessment, and feedback foster an inclusive learning environment and elicit the best performance from students unfamiliar with the expectations of HE; a programme of interventions and learning support underpin student retention, helps students to overcome barriers and provides insight into the issues HE students are experiencing.
+Emphasis is placed on workplace skills, ensuring that Fareham College graduates master an academic subject and leave equipped with the employable skills and attributes to take their place in the world of work.